Moshe Tur-Paz: Biography

+Political career

 A member of Yesh Atid, he was placed forty-second on the Blue and White list for the April 2019 elections, in which it won 35 seats.
 He was given the same slot for the September 2019 and March 2020 elections.
 Although he failed to win a seat, he entered the Knesset in January 2021 as a replacement for former Blue and White MK Einav Kabla.
 He was placed twenty-first on the Yesh Atid list for the March 2021 elections, losing his seat as Yesh Atid won seventeen seats.
 However, in July 2021 he entered the Knesset after Equality Minister Meirav Cohen resigned her seat under the Norwegian law.